-Authentication can feel overwhelming - there are countless libraries and services promising secure solutions.
-But for simple web apps, JSON Web Tokens (JWTs) gets the job done.
-JWTs work like digital ID cards: the server creates an encoded string (using cryptographic algorithms) that clients store and send back as a Bearer token in subsequent requests.
-These tokens contain verified information (like user IDs) that server can quickly validate without constant database checks.
+Authentication can feel overwhelming.
+There are countless libraries and services promising secure solutions.
+Even today, most web apps use JSON Web Tokens (JWTs) for authentication.
+JWTs work like digital ID cards.
+The server creates a cryptographically encoded string that the client stores and sends back as an auth token in future requests.
+These tokens contain verified information, like user IDs, that the server can quickly validate without hitting the database every time.

 JWTs are stateless by design - meaning the server doesn't track their status after creation.
 Imagine a scenario where a user logs out on their device, but their JWT remains valid until expiration.
 Without additional safeguards, this creates a security gap where "logged out" users could theoretically keep accessing services.